 9. Lake Windemere

-Lake Windermere has been voted one of the most romantic holiday destinations in the UK; with its magical sunsets and breath-taking panoramas, it’s easy to see why.
+Lake Windermere has been voted one of the most romantic vacation destinations in the UK; with its magical sunsets and breath-taking panoramas, it’s easy to see why.
 The Lake District is one of Great Britain’s most idyllic regions and is home to sixteen lakes spanning across market towns such as Kendal, Keswick, Ambleside, Bowness-on-Windermere, Ullswater, Ulverston and Grasmere.
 The vast region offers a relaxed and comfortable atmosphere with a great choice of private chalets and luxury cottages or 5 star boutique hotels.
 For food and drink connoisseurs, the area around the Lakes is peppered with great independent restaurants and traditional gastropubs.

 10. Enjoy Afternoon Tea in London

 It doesn’t get much more glamorous than afternoon tea at The Ritz in London.
 When it comes to daytime activities, there’s nothing quite as lavish as a posh afternoon pick-me-up to refuel after your shopping trip.
-The British tradition of afternoon tea started in the 19th Century when tea consumption became popular amongst the aristocracy.
+The British tradition of afternoon tea started in the 19th Century when tea consumption became popular among the aristocracy.
 At the time, Anna, the 7th Duchess of Bedford complained of “having that sinking feeling” during the late afternoon – and it is since then that afternoon tea has become an event for all to enjoy.
 Traditionally, the act of afternoon tea has been widely prevalent with royalty and the upper class; so if you’re looking for an opulent setting with elegant afternoon snacks, take a trip to our capital and enjoy afternoon tea for yourself.

 Some of the best places to enjoy afternoon tea include The Ritz, Claridge’s Hotel, The Dorchester, The Savoy, The Connaught, The Berkley and the ultra-glamorous Aqua Shard.